 Summing it up

-Media buying is rather time-consuming.
-Media buyers don't want to blow their entire budget on something that doesn’t bring results.
-Therefore, the success of the campaign depends vastly on the place of ad exposure.
-When you buy media, be clear about your objectives, and choose the right channel for your marketing.
+Media buying marketing is time-consuming yet very rewarding, which presents plenty of opportunities for marketers and advertisers.
+It’s worth saying that the success of the campaign depends vastly on the place of ad exposure.
+When you buy media, be clear about your objectives and choose the right channel for your marketing.